 It’s true, Pilates can be expensive but, in my opinion, the benefits make the investment really worthwhile.
 Regular lessons will help you to gain strength, flexibility and mobility as well as making you feel better on the inside too.

-By keeping the classes to a maximum of two people, it means that I can spend a greater amount of time focussing on your specific needs and helping you to progress at a speed that works for you.
+By working 1-1, it means that I can spend all of my time focussing on your specific needs and helping you to progress at a speed that works for you.
 It also means you won’t experience that nerve-wracking feeling about practicing in front of other people that you might get in bigger classes too.